nicoco007/DotNetBox.Docs/source/classes/dotnetbox.downloadfilecompletedeventhandler.rst

 :index:`DownloadFileCompletedEventHandler Delegate (DownloadFileCompletedEventArgs)`
 ====================================================================================

-Delegate used for the :doc:`DownloadFileCompleted </events/dotnetbox.subapis.files.downloadfilecompleted>`  event.
+Delegate used for the DownloadFileCompleted event.

 Syntax
 ------